robertorosero/pyhtonmig/Doc/extending/newtypes.rst

    greater than, respectively; as of Python 2.2, this is no longer allowed.
 In the future, other return values may be assigned a different meaning.)

-   A :attr:`tp_compare` handler may raise an exception.
+   A :attr:`tp_reserved` handler may raise an exception.
 In this case it should return a negative value.
 The caller has to test for the exception using :cfunc:`PyErr_Occurred`.